 Skylanders Giants Review

-With Giants being a new kind of Skylanders to collect, these massive in size creatures will come in handy as you progress through the story.
-It doesn’t change the gameplay dramatically, but is enough to warrant the purchase of at least one.
-Blocked off areas will require you to either use a Giant to enter or toss a bomb to destroy the barrier using a regular Skylander – the easier the choice being to use a Giant.
+With Giants being a new kind of Skylanders to collect, these massive creatures will come in handy as you progress through the story.
+It doesn't change the gameplay dramatically but is enough to warrant the purchase of at least one.
+Blocked-off areas will require you to either use a Giant to enter or toss a bomb to destroy the barrier using a regular Skylander – the easier choice being to use a Giant.
 Boulders can be tossed to destroy buildings spawning enemies, as well as giving you access to new loot.
-Other blocked off areas require one of the eight specific Skylander types to enter: water, air, fire, life, magic, tech, earth or undead.
-These areas will yield secret items at the end making it worthwhile to collect one of each Skylander type – as long as your wallet allows it.
+Other blocked-off areas require one of the eight specific Skylander types to enter: water, air, fire, life, magic, tech, earth, or undead.
+These areas will yield secret items at the end, making it worthwhile to collect one of each Skylander type – as long as your wallet allows it.

 Controlling similar to the original, the characters move across the screen at a slow pace – especially the Giants.
 Tree Rex – my favorite Giant – does have a charge attack that can be constantly used to get across the levels a tad faster.
 This is where hats with speed bonuses come in handy.
 Unable to jump, the Skylanders must utilize jump pads scattered across the levels to reach new vertical positions.

 Skylanders Giants can be quite the addicting experience as you level up each of your figures.
-With new action-figures to collect, a ton of collectibles in-game – it is worth to mention the sheer amount of hats once again – and mini-games, Skylanders Giants improves the overall experience while not straying too far from the original.
-The included card-game – Skystones – is a nice distraction, but forcing it on the player to get through some levels can be discouraging.
+With new action figures to collect, a ton of collectibles in-game – it is worth mentioning the sheer amount of hats once again – and mini-games, Skylanders Giants improves the overall experience while not straying too far from the original.
+The included card game – Skystones – is a nice distraction, but forcing it on the player to get through some levels can be discouraging.
 Being designed for the younger audience, I can honestly say that I still enjoyed my time with the game.

 Note: Skylanders Giants was reviewed on PlayStation 3.
 A physical copy of the game was provided by the publisher/developer.